 District of Columbia

-Elizabeth has been selected by her peers for inclusion in The Best Lawyers in America© 2019 for Energy Law in Washington, DC.
-She has been listed in Best Lawyers since 2015.
+Elizabeth was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Energy Law.
+Elizabeth has been listed in Best Lawyers since 2015.

 Elizabeth is a member of the District of Columbia, Maryland, Energy, and American bar associations.